Global shares cruise to three-month highs, dollar shows the strain

 BOIL OVER

-The dollar was at multi-month lows against most major currencies following a 5% drop for its main index in recent weeks.
+The dollar was at multi-month lows against most major currencies following a 5% drop for its main index since March.
+[FRX/]

-The euro got as high as $1.1160 on Tuesday, Britain’s pound topped $1.2530 for the first time in over a month and the Canadian and Australian dollars both rose around 0.4% as commodity markets continued their recoveries.
+The euro got as high as $1.1160, Britain’s pound topped $1.2530 for the first time in over a month and the Canadian and Australian dollars both rose around 0.4% as commodity markets continued their recoveries.

+“The protests are part of the reason for the sell-off in the dollar over the last four or five days,” said CMC Markets senior analyst Michael Hewson.

+“When there are riots on the streets and the president is saying the military will be called in, it adds some near-term uncertainty.”

 Copper prices were at their highest in nearly three months on signs that demand from top metals consumer China was recovering.